CityOfZion/neo-python/README.md

 Help needed.
 Installing the Python package plyvel seems to require C++ compiler support tied to Visual Studio and libraries.
 Refer to [documentation](https://neo-python.readthedocs.io/en/latest/installwindows.html).

+Currently you probably should use the Linux subsystem with Ubuntu, or a Virtual Machine with Linux.
+You can find more information and a guide for setting up the Linux subsystem [here](https://medium.com/@gubanotorious/installing-and-running-neo-python-on-windows-10-284fb518b213).

 ### Python 3.5

 neo-python is currently only compatible with **Python 3.5** (due to its `byteplay3` dependency).